mishmanners/MishManners/README.md

 ![](https://github.com/MishManners/MishManners/blob/master/MishManners%20Room%20animated.gif)

 Everyday, I get to create awesome experiences and engage with the vibrant GitHub developer community.
 I've run many hackathons, and am an accomplished MC, speaker, and facilitator :microphone:.
 You'll often catch me at an event or speaking on stage!
+Well, not so much at the moment, but you'll probably find me on a live stream instead!

 ### Find me all around the web: